 At the beginning of each quarter financial aid checks will be mailed out the first day of the quarter.
 Students that have direct deposit will have the money in their account on the first day of the quarter if their financial aid funds were disbursed at least three days before the quarter begins.

 The first thing to check is your EagleNet account to ensure the refund has been created.
 If you believe your check has been lost there is a five day waiting period after the check has been sent before an affidavit of lost or destroyed check can be filed.
 If the refund was sent by direct deposit to a closed account contact Student Financial Services at (509) 359-6372.

 Visit Student Financial Services in 2nd floor of Sutton Hall, e-mail your request to email@example.com , or call (509) 359-6372.
-Students that do not have direct deposit will be charged a $15.95 check processing fee.
 If the credit on your student account was a result of dropped classes a delay in the refund may occur to allow time for return to title IV processing for financial aid students.

 There are two ways to sign up for Direct Deposit.
 You can download this form and turn it into Student Financial Services with a voided check, or log into EagleNET to enter the information yourself.

 To sign up for Direct Deposit log into your EagleNET account.
 You will need to provide your bank routing number and account number.
 Go to the Student tab, Student Account, and then select View/Update Direct Deposit Information.
 You will be given the option to use the Financial Aid direct deposit information to set up direct deposit for Work Study/Student Employment.
 Every time you make a change you must accept the terms and conditions.